hipdev/sheets-preview/README.md

 # Next.js + TailwindCSS + Shadcn + Bun

-## Sheets previewer
+## CSV file previewer
-### Upload a sheet file, you will see it in a datatable  with sorting and filtering features.
+### Upload a .csv file, you will see it in a datatable  with sorting and filtering features.

 To reproduce